Blog Post

 How do I become a startup mentor?

 Start by joining a structured mentorship platform like Startup Science, volunteering with an accelerator or incubator, or signing up for a free mentorship program like SCORE.
-Build a profile highlighting your domain expertise and operational experience, then let the platform match you with founders who need your specific skills.
+Build a profile showing your domain expertise and operational experience, then let the platform match you with founders who need your specific skills.

 What qualifications do you need to be a startup mentor?

-There is no formal certification required.
+There's no formal certification required.
 The most effective startup mentors bring domain expertise in a specific industry or function, operational experience building or scaling businesses, the ability to give direct and honest feedback, and a willingness to follow up and hold founders accountable.

 Do startup mentors get paid?